gnames/papers/tdwg-2023/abstract.md

 We suggest to separate storage into a read-only part and small read/write sections.
 Data from the read/write section migrates to the read-only part often, for example, daily.

-2. Use a Copy-On-Write file system, such as ZFS.
+2. Use a Copy-On-Write file system, such as ZFS (Zettabyte File System).

 ZFS allows incremental backups and much faster data transfer than other file systems.
 It allows performing backups using distributed locations (different cities or even countries).